 Lil Peep’s Brother Says His Death Was an ‘Accident’

-Lil Peep's older brother is opening up about the at just 21 years old.
+Lil Peep's older brother is opening up about the death of the late rapper at just 21 years old.

-Karl Ahr, who goes by Oskar, recently talked to about the tragic death of Lil Peep, who died of a suspected Xanax overdose, according to Tuscon, Arizona, police.
-Despite a few of the rapper's in the days and hours leading up to his death -- which bluntly allude to drug use and feelings of depression -- Oskar says the suspected overdose was an "accident."
+Karl Ahr, who goes by Oskar, recently talked to People about the tragic death of Lil Peep, who died of a suspected Xanax overdose, according to Tuscon, Arizona, police.
+Despite a few of the rapper's heartbreaking social media posts in the days and hours leading up to his death -- which bluntly allude to drug use and feelings of depression -- Oskar says the suspected overdose was an "accident."

 “It was an accident, it really was an accident,” Oskar, 23, says.
 “He was super happy with where he was in life.”